Wedding Photography at Bromley Civic Centre/Register Office

 - All ceremonies last no longer than 20 minutes.

-- The Superintendent Registrar needs to approve all additions at least two weeks before the day.
+- The Superintendent Registrar must approve all additions at least two weeks before the day.

-- Photography is allowed in all ceremony venues and the courtyard, hallway, staircase, and gardens.
+- Photography is allowed in all ceremony rooms.

-- Regular Open Days are held throughout the year to give couples a chance to come along and discuss their requirements.
+- Regular Open Days are held throughout the year to allow couples to come along and discuss their requirements.

-The Bromley Civic Centre registrars are very accommodating and allow the photographer to get close for shots like this.
+The Bromley Civic Centre registrars are accommodating and allow the photographer to get close for such shots.

 LGBT+/Gay Weddings at Bromley Civic Centre